 Conservation

-Heritage Malta sets up its conservation taskforce in four broad departments.
-Together they cover the whole heritage stock, be it on display in any of the Heritage Malta sites and museums or in the reserves.
-There are specific conservation departments dedicated to paintings and polychrome sculptures, wood and furniture, textiles, and paper.
+Heritage Malta sets up its conservation taskforce in two broad departments: Organics and Inorganics.
+Together they cover the whole heritage stock, be it on display in any of Heritage Malta’s sites and museums or in the reserves.
+There are specific conservation labs dedicated to paintings and polychrome sculpture, wood and furniture, textiles, paper, stone, ceramics and glass, metals, and underwater archaeology.

 Gallery